 Given your surroundings could be straight out of a classic murder mystery, you could be forgiven for feeling a little tense.
 Unwind at the chrome-edged spa area where there's a diminutive art-deco hammam and spa with a round, marble plunge pool, a warmed-marble relaxation slab, two treatment rooms and a relaxation area.
-Choose from classic hammam treatments, facials, and massages, or book an appointment with an osteopath to get to the root of your aches and pains.
+Choose from classic hammam treatments, facials, and massages.
 There's also a 24-hour gym to flex your muscles in.

 A satchel’s worth of PG Wodehouse, Virginia Woolf and Agatha Christie should get you in the mood for some High Society hijinks.
 If there's no room in your carry-on for your favourite tomes, worry not: each room has a stash of London-worthy reading.